 Snipcart & PrestaShop are fundamentally different products.
 Still, like many e-commerce solutions, they share similarities.
 We'll focus on the out-of-the-box possibilities here.

 First, both solutions offer a comprehensive admin section to manage e-commerce.

 In that sense, they give decent post-development autonomy to merchants and non-technical users.
-This is especially true when Snipcart is deeply integrated into a CMS, like WordPress, for instance.
+This is especially true when Snipcart is deeply integrated into a CMS.

 Both solutions also support: